If you’ve researched custom suits at all, you’ve likely heard of Hockerty. How much you know about them may be a different story.

 Tarantino for Black Suit

 This black suit is 100% pure wool and an excellent year-round option.
-It is a mid-weight fabric and middle range for warmth.
+It is a mid-weight fabric and a middle range for warmth.

 Pricing at around $700 for a suit, Tarantino is one of the most premium suit fabric choices that Hockerty offers.
 It may be among the most expensive, but it is also very luxurious.